mike10004/torch-deb/README.md

     # apt update

-    # apt install --yes ./torch-private_7.0-1_all.deb

-    # apt install --yes python-pip wget git cmake
+    # apt install --yes ./torch-private_7.0-1_all.deb python-pip wget git cmake

     # git clone https://github.com/cmusatyalab/openface.git

     # cd openface

 From here on, you might prefer to use an Anaconda or virtualenv environment.
+To create an Anaconda environment, execute `conda create --name openface python=2.7`.
+After entering the environment (`conda activate openface`), continue as follows.

     # pip install -r requirements